philipahn/es6/readme.md

 - Use import/export syntax with modules
 - Use deconstruction to extract values from objects and arrays

+> So, if teaching is a performance, you'll want to narrate what's coming up and what you're going to do next.
+When you're having an organic 1-1 conversation, you don't need a lot of cues.
+But, when you're addressing 10+ people, you want to make sure that you tell students what you're going to be doing next.
+As a result, you'll want to start each component with, "And now, let's move onto the lecture portion.
+I'm going to first talk about a brief history of JS".

 ## A Brief History of JavaScript

 The JavaScript standard is referred to as EcmaScript.